-Unmerited, unconditional favor for drunks and failures and rebels, bought by the blood of Jesus for all who will put their hope in his rescue.
+Unmerited, unconditional favor for failures and rebels, bought by the blood of Jesus for all who will put their hope in his rescue.
 The wickedness of man is still “great in the earth,” but now there is grace that is greater than all our sin.
 The intentions of our hearts still bend toward evil, but the gory story of Noah has good news: every intention of His heart still bends toward mercy.

 Go ahead, tell the kids that story.